vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/3.utility-statements/describe-syntax.md

 DESCRIBE {TAG | EDGE} INDEX <index_name>
 ```

-The DESCRIBE keyword is used to obtain information about space, tag, edge structure.
+The DESCRIBE keyword is used to obtain information about space, tag and edge structure.

 Also notice that DESCRIBE is different from SHOW.
 Refer [SHOW](show-syntax.md).